-What kind of skills will be necessary for transactional lawyers in the future?
+What kind of skills will be important to transactional lawyers in the future?

 These lawyers need to be able to adapt, innovate and learn what will benefit their clients now and what will benefit them in the future.

-What are some benefits of studying transactional law?
+What are some of the benefits of studying transactional law?

 What kind of career can I get if I study general transaction law?